motiondeveloper/eTractors/README.md

 ## Usage

-### 1. **Download and import `eParticles.jsx` into your After Effects project** <!-- omit in toc -->
+### 1. **Download and import `eTractors.jsx` into your After Effects project** <!-- omit in toc -->

-Download the `eParticles.jsx` file from the master branch of this repository, and import it into your After Effects project.
+Download the `eTractors.jsx` file from the master branch of this repository, and import it into your After Effects project.

 ### 2. **Add a reference to the library in your expression** <!-- omit in toc -->